 - Then fry the shredded pork on the stove top with a little oil until it’s just slightly crispy.
 Then you’re ready to make some yummy tostadas!

 I love this recipe because the corn shells are baked, not fried in lots of oil.
 They’re nice and crispy and they only take a couple of minutes to bake up.
-Just brush each side of some yellow corn tortillas with olive oil, then bake at 425 degrees for five minutes on one side, and another three or so minutes on the other.
-Then top with shredded pork and all kinds of toppings!
+Just brush each side of some yellow corn tortillas with olive oil, then bake at 425 degrees for five minutes one one side.
+Then flip them over and bake for another three minutes on the other.
+Top with shredded pork and all kinds of toppings.
 Check out the recipe card below for suggestions.

 More Pork Recipes